Guiding Principles for New Financial Frameworks

 Framework Introduction

-The proposed needs-based financial system is a transformative model that integrates ethical incentives, demographic alignment, and technological advancements to enhance local and global economic stability.
-This framework is designed to address critical challenges in scalability, equity, and harmonization across nations while promoting long-term sustainability.
-It uses 3 components
+The proposed needs-based financial system is a transformative model that integrates ethical incentives, demographic alignment, and technological innovation to strengthen local economies and stability.
+The framework targets scalability, equity, and the harmonisation of international trade, all while promoting sustainability.
+It comprises three essential components:

 Karmic Credits